Layered Strawberry Dessert

 The right glasses

-I use the low tumbler glasses for this layered strawberry dessert.
-The straight sides show the distinct layers of sablé, mascarpone cream, and strawberry clearly from the outside, which is the point of the verrine format.
-The width is generous enough to spoon in each layer cleanly without smearing the sides, and the size is right for a single portion that feels generous without being excessive.
-They go straight to the table and look properly considered without any additional effort.
+As I explained earlier, the visual presentation is half the appeal of a “verrine” for this strawberry dessert, and the glass determines how well that works.
+You want something with straight sides that show the layers clearly, and wide enough to assemble without making a mess.
+I use these low tumbler glasses for this.
+The straight sides show the distinct layers of sablé, mascarpone cream and strawberry clearly from the outside.
+The width is generous enough to spoon in each layer cleanly without smearing the sides.
+And the size is right for a single portion that feels generous without being excessive.

 Strawberry season

-This strawberry dessert is a summer recipe in the truest sense.
-Out of season strawberries, pale, firm, and tasteless, will produce a pale, firm, tasteless result.
-The recipe cannot rescue bad fruit.
-In season strawberries, properly ripe and fragrant, need almost nothing done to them.
+This is a summer recipe in the truest sense.
+Out of season strawberries, pale and tasteless, will give you a pale and tasteless result.
+I’m sorry but this strawberry mascarpone recipe cannot rescue bad fruit.
+You’ll need properly ripe, fragrant strawberries that you can find in shops from June through August and need nothing done to them.
 A little sugar, a little lemon, and they become the best part of the glass.
+Make this when the fruit is good and it will be one of the easiest and most impressive things you serve all summer.

 Share your feedback and spread the love!